thacherT1D/webdevstuff/Design/Wireframing.notes.md

 ### Content Inventories

-* Make a list of all of the things your site your site should have
+* Make a list of all of the things your site should have
     * Images
     * Text
     * Navigation